knative/docs/docs/eventing/sources/apiserversource/getting-started/README.md

       namespace: <namespace>
     EOF
     ```
-    where;
+    Where:

-    - `<service-account>` is the name of the service account that you want to create.
+    - `<service-account>` is the name of the ServiceAccount that you want to create.
     - `<namespace>` is the namespace that you created in step 1 above.

-1. Create a cluster role:
+1. Create a ClusterRole by running the command:

     ```yaml
     kubectl create -f - <<EOF